MileHacker Logo

 Accessible Locations Within Day-Trip Distance

-Yosemite National Park: Approximately a 1.5-2 hour drive to the South Entrance (Wawona/Mariposa Grove) and about 2.5 hours to the iconic Yosemite Valley.
+Yosemite National Park: Roughly a 1.5-2 hour drive to the South Entrance (Wawona/Mariposa Grove) and about 2.5 hours to the iconic Yosemite Valley.
 A world-renowned park with stunning granite cliffs, waterfalls, and giant sequoias.

 Sequoia & Kings Canyon National Parks: Approximately a 1.5-2 hour drive to the entrances.
 Home to the world's largest trees, deep canyons, and pristine wilderness.

 Bass Lake: Approximately 1 hour north of Fresno.
-A popular recreational lake for boating activities, swimming, and leisure.
+A popular recreational a lake for boating activities, swimming, and leisure.

 Amtrak Thruway Bus: Amtrak provides seasonal bus connections from Fresno to Yosemite Valley, linking with their train services.
 Check Amtrak schedules for availability.